gracelang/language/spec.md

 String literals in Grace are written between double quotes, and must be confined to a single line.
 Strings literals support a range of escape characters such as `"\n\t"`, and also escapes for Unicode;
+these are listed in the table below.

+Individual characters
-these are listed in Table \[tab:StringEscapes\].
-Individual characters are represented by Strings of length 1.
+are represented by Strings of length 1.
 Strings are immutable, so an implementation may intern them.
-Grace’s standard library includes supports efficient incremental string construction.
+Grace’s standard library supports efficient incremental string construction.

 |Escape |  Meaning |  Unicode |
 |:--|:--|:--|